 You’re not alone.
-In this blog we’ve taken a look at some of the most influential factors that indicate you’ve got a data quality problem, as well as some handy ideas as to how to get them fixed.
+In this blog we’ve taken a look at some of the most influential factors that indicate you’ve got a data quality problem.
+Why not use these handy pointers as a starting point to dig deeper?

-Top of the list is getting negative feedback from your business partners.
+1. You’re getting negative feedback from your internal business partners.

 Now, we all love Excel.
 It’s brilliant.
 It’s made data handling a far more widespread expectation at every level of an organisation.
 But it does not give any way of source or version controlling your datasets, and is massively prone to its inherent limitations in scale and size.
 In fact, its ubiquity and almost unilateral adoption means that all your fabulous data lake investments are being totally undermined when things like remediation files, or reports, get downloaded into an Excel sheet.
 If you’re seeing Excel being used for these kinds of activities, you can bet you’ve a data quality problem (or multiple problems) that are having a real effect on your business.